SankethNagarajan/SankethNagarajan.github.io/index.md

 Hi there!
-Welcome to my blog on Data Science and AI.
-I like the idea of using AI as our personal assistant to make the most or near optimal decision in seemingly difficult scenarios.
+Welcome to *UsefulBots*, my blog on Data Science and AI.
+I like the idea of using AI as a personal assistant to make near optimal decisions in seemingly difficult scenarios.
 My posts would revolve around this idea with occasional detours on interesting AI topics and best practices.

 ## Welcome